jsmbrown/VeloCLI-Command-Reference/debug/cluster_info.md

 example_com:velocli>
 ```
-Output provides details about the cluster's state, members, and other relevant HA information.

 ##  Field descriptions
 The output is in JSON format.
 The fields displayed will vary depending on whether clustering is enabled and the current state of the cluster.